sigoden/wasm-pkg-build/README.md

 Utilities for wasm pack.

-Use wasm-pack-utils to generate all kinds of js module (esm-bundler, esm-web, esm-web-inline, cjs, cjs-inline) share one wasm file.
+Use wasm-pack-utils to generate all kinds of js module (esm-bundler, cjs, esm-async, esm-sync) share one wasm file.

 ## Install